Emanuel-de-Jong/Adventure-Land-Bot/README.md

 # Adventure Land Bot
-My take on automating a party for the game: http://adventure.land/
+My take on automating a party for the programming MMORPG [Adventure Land](http://adventure.land/).

 - Borgam (warrior/tank/leader)<br>
 Chooses the targets.
 The others follow him.